The Honorable Sandra D. Bruce, Inspector General

 Sandra D. Bruce was confirmed by the U.S. Senate as the Inspector General for the U.S. Department of Education on December 2, 2021.
 For more information on her career, read her full bio.

-Bryon Gordon, Assistant Inspector General for Audit Services
+Jason Williams, Assistant Inspector General for Investigation Services

 Antigone Potamianos, Counsel to the Inspector General

 Antigone Potamianos serves as Counsel to the Inspector General.
 She and her team are responsible for providing legal advice and services, and manages the OIG’s Freedom of Information Act and ethics programs.

 Prior to joining the OIG in August 2018, Potamianos she served as Deputy Counsel to the Inspector General at U.S. Department of Agriculture, where she and her staff also provided legal services to the Council of Inspectors General for Integrity and Efficiency.
 She also served as Senior Counsel in the U.S. Department of Health and Human Services Office of Inspector General and the General Services Administration Office of Inspector General, where she worked on procurement fraud litigation matters, including assisting on significant civil False Claims Act settlements, and on matters involving oversight of the Medicaid and Medicare programs.
 Further, Potamianos worked as a committee staff member for the Senate Governmental Affairs Committee (now the Senate Homeland Security and Governmental Affairs Committee.)

 Potamianos earned her undergraduate degree from the College of William and Mary, and her law degree from George Mason School of Law.

 Kevin Young, Assistant Inspector General for Technology Services